 What little “how to” information that does exist is spread over hundreds of publications and tens of thousands of pages, with no guide as to what to even look for.
 The procedural and paperwork requirements for operation support and small projects can be a full-time job in itself, leading to little free time for reading and developing skills and innovative solutions.

-To get a closer view of opportunities and challenges for automation careers, the following questions were presented to fellow mentor Hunter Vegas and protégés Héctor Torres and Danaca Jordan.
+To get a closer view of how the new user is dealing with this change in the automation career, I presented questions to the coauthors.
+Here are the answers received from fellow mentor Hunter Vegas and protégés Héctor Torres and Danaca Jordan.

 Answers to key questions by Hunter Vegas, Héctor Torres, and Danaca Jordan